Vickrant-Phandd/Python-Django-TextUtils/README.md

-# Python-Django-Textutils
+# Python-Django-TextUtils
-This is Textutils website created by using Python Django Frame Work
+This is Textutils website created by using Python Django Framework

 # TextUtils
 A tool for analyzing text data in Django backend